 Counseling Admission Requirements

-• An official transcript showing a conferred bachelor's degree from an accredited college or university with a minimum grade point average (GPA) of 2.5 on a 4.0 scale.
+- An official transcript showing a conferred bachelor's degree from a regionally accredited college or university with a minimum grade point average (GPA) of 2.5 on a 4.0 scale.
 Applicants with an undergraduate grade point average between 2.0 and 2.49 will be admitted on a conditional admit (CAD) basis for the first semester.
 CAD students must maintain a 3.0 GPA or better in their first semester.

 Counseling Transfer Courses